 Numerous TAL metals were detected in one or more groundwater samples collected as part of the groundwater investigation of Site 1.
 However, only five TAL metals were detected at concentrations in excess of corresponding NYSDEC groundwater SVGs.
 The five metals detected at elevated concentrations in one or more groundwater sample are as follows: arsenic, iron, manganese, sodium, and cadmium.
 Iron and sodium were detected in excess of NYSDEC groundwater SVGs in several groundwater samples collected from wells located throughout Site 1.
 Comparatively, manganese and cadmium were detected in excess of NYSDEC groundwater SVGs in only a single sample; manganese was detected at 1200 ug/l in the sample from PG-PAMW-6D and cadmium was detected at 16 ug/l in the sample from PG-RS-2.
-Arsenic was detected at a concentration in excess of its recommended cleanup standard of 25 ug/l in samples from four wells: arsenic was detected at 26 ug/l in the sample from EW-3, at 55 ug/l in the sample from PA-MW-5, at 83 ug/l in the sample from PA-MW-6 and at 54 ug/l in the sample from TMW-02 (a temporary well).
+Arsenic was detected at a concentration in excess of its recommended cleanup standard of 25 ug/l in samples from four wells: arsenic was detected at 26 ug/l in the sample from PA-MW-6, at 83 ug/l in the sample from PA-MW-6 and at 54 ug/l in the sample from TMW-02 (a temporary well).
 Please refer to Table 6D and Figure 16 for a summary of metals results.